-Dark spots on the face can result from hyperpigmentation, which is a common skin condition that occurs when the skin produces too much melanin.
-Hyperpigmentation can be due to sun exposure, scarring, aging, and more.
+Dark spots on the face can result from hyperpigmentation, when the skin produces too much melanin.
+Various medical and cosmetic treatments and home remedies may help remove or reduce them.

 Many dark spots are harmless.
 However, if a person wants to reduce their appearance, they can usually do by using topical treatments.

 This article will look at dark spots that result from hyperpigmentation.
 It will discuss their causes, how to get rid of them, and some treatment options.
 It will also look at approaches and ingredients that people should avoid.

 Dark spots on the face can occur if the skin overproduces melanin, which is the pigment that gives skin its color.
 This is known as hyperpigmentation.

 - hormonal changes, such as during pregnancy or menopause